Core Building Blocks / AI Agent

 Harness-level workflows

-Use setHarnessWorkflow(...) only when you already have a workflow definition from @purista/harness and want to expose it as one PURISTA agent:
+Use setHarnessWorkflow(...) only when you already have a workflow definition from @purista/harness and want to expose it as one PURISTA agent.
+Pass harness-local agents in the second argument when the workflow calls ctx.agents:

 import { incidentReviewWorkflow } from './incidentReviewWorkflow.js'